FREE Quality, Health and Safety, and HR Business Software Click <HERE> to Learn More and Download

 QHSE Support >(Site Map) Health & Safety Guidance > Hazardous Substances >

 Hazardous Substances guidance page 1 of 3

 What is COSHH?
 (UK control of hazardous substances)

-The COSHH regulations are about the handling of chemicals in the workplace in the UK, it essence the controls will be similar from nation to nation depending on how hazardous substances have effected the cause of health and safety in the workplace.
-Often the development of a countries legislation around hazardous substances will have been influenced by major events occurring to its own people.
+The COSHH regulations are about the handling of chemicals in the workplace in the UK.
+In essence, the controls will be similar from nation to nation depending on how hazardous substances have affected the cause of health and safety in the workplace.
+Often the development of a countries legislation around hazardous substances will have been influenced by significant and dangerous events occurring to its nation's people.

-The UK COSHH regulations are about protecting the employee and therefore, by default will also protect the employer.
+The UK COSHH regulations deal with protecting the employee, and therefore, by discharging their duty's the employer also protects themselves.

-Hazardous substances used in the workplace will and often have caused harm to the health of employees and others not directly associated with the activities, where exposure has not been properly controlled.
+Hazardous substances used in the workplace will and often do cause harm to the health of employees and others not directly associated with the activities, especially if exposure control is insufficient.
 Exposure may cause short or long-term health problems.
-It can be many years before symptoms become apparent, and even more difficult to relate them back to an individual's historical work activities.
-It never ceases to amaze me, the macho attitude builders have toward tasks such as cutting stone, and it's often a case of spot the face-mask.
-In 10-years time, it may well be a case of spot the man with serious lung problems.
+It may be many years before symptoms become apparent, and even more difficult to relate them to an individual's historical work activities.
+It never ceases to perplex the macho attitude builders have toward tasks such as cutting and drilling stone, and it's often a case of spot the face-mask.
+In 10-years time, it may well be a case of these men having acute lung problems.

-The COSHH Regulations themselves cover a surprisingly large spectrum of substances, and not all are man-made and many are the result of processes applied to inert materials (i.e. drilling operations).
+The COSHH Regulations themselves cover a surprisingly large spectrum of substances.
+Many substances and materials are man-made.
+However, hazardous substances can occur through processes applied to inert materials, e.g., drilling, cutting operations.
 A few common examples are listed below.

 > Cleaning materials.